 In 1923 the first women won election to the Virginia House of Delegates.
-In the century since then, 109 women have served in the House, with a record number of 36 women in 2023.
-Virginia has often lagged the nation in the percentage of women in its governing bodies.
-How have women battled Virginia's "old boys' network" and pushed through barriers to take their place in the halls of power?
+In the century since then, 109 women have served in the House, with a record number of 37 women in 2023.
 Join the Library of Virginia in celebrating a century of Women in the House.
-A group of House members will discuss the challenges, opportunities and changes they have experienced in Capitol Square.
+Jennifer L. Lawless, Commonwealth Professor of Politics at the University of Virginia, will moderate a discussion with Del.
+Carrie E. Coyner, Del.
+Charniele L. Herring and Del.
+Vivian E. Watts on the challenges, opportunities and changes they have experienced in Capitol Square.
 Register here.

 Friday, June 2, 2023 | 5:00–8:00 p.m. | Lobby & Conference Rooms | Free